taminater/LEAPs/content/leaps/leap-16.md

 #### Pool Net Asset Value

-When a user comes to deposit/withdraw, the AMM must determine the value of the pool to compute the value of a single LP token.
+When a user comes to deposit or withdraw, the AMM must determine the value of the pool to compute the value of a single LP token.
 Let the trading liquidity \\(L\\) denote the amount of sUSD available for trading (i.e. used to buy/collateralise options).
 Further, we define the hedging liquidity \\(H\\) to be the sum of free sUSD for hedging, purchased sAssets (if net long), sUSD locked for short sold assets and sAssets debt (if net short).

 There are 3 other components needed to determine to the net value (NAV) of the pool: